Eligibility criteria has now been updated, and Study China 2020 is now open to part-time students, in addition to full-time registered students.

 You have to meet all of the following criteria to be eligible to apply for the Study China programme.

-Full-time students at a Higher Education Institution in England or Northern Ireland (those graduating in the summer of 2020 are still eligible)
+* Students at a Higher Education Institution in England or Northern Ireland (those graduating in the summer of 2020 are still eligible)

 We welcome students from all degrees, institutions, and levels.
 By its very nature, Study China is very interdisciplinary, and this helps ensure the programme is diverse, challenging and rewarding.